nodedge/nodedge/docs/README.md

 # Industries

-Nodedge can accelerate scientific research, engineering design, system development and deployment for applications in many industries.
-Are you curious about how to integrate it into your current workflow or do you need custom support?
+Nodedge can provide support to many industries.
+It accelerates R&D processes from engineering design to system development and deployment.
+Are you curious about how to integrate it into your current workflow or do you need custom support for your application?

 [Contact our team](mailto:admin@nodedge.io)!